Poor weight gain in children older than two years of age

 Weight gain follows a predictable course from infancy through adolescence.
 Height and weight should be assessed routinely and compared with antecedent measurements.

 Whenever significant voluntary or involuntary weight loss occurs as described below, or when the rate of weight gain varies from the previously established pattern, there is cause for concern.
-Any deviation in the pattern of weight gain, when compared with the standardized growth curves from the National Center for Health Statistics (NCHS) (figure 1A-B) should be evaluated.
+Any deviation in the pattern of weight gain, when compared with the standardized growth curves from the National Center for Health Statistics (figure 1A-B) should be evaluated.
+(See "Measurement of growth in children".)

 - Gahagan S. Failure to thrive: a consequence of undernutrition.
 Pediatr Rev 2006; 27:e1.